feross/safe-buffer/README.md

 new Buffer(obj)
 new Buffer(16) // will return zeroed out memory, for safety

-// Create uninitialized buffers explicity, when required for performance:
+// Create uninitialized buffers explicitly, when required for performance:

 Buffer.alloc(16) // potentially unsafe
 ```